 Days 10 & 11 – Rocky Harbour/Gander: leaving your hotel head east through the wooded landscape.
 Arriving in Gander, a main staging area for aircraft during World War 2, check in to your hotel for two nights.
 You might also want to visit North Atlantic Aviation Museum.
 The following day follow the 'Road to the Isles' which is an excellent viewing point for passing icebergs.
 En route, visit the Beothuk Intrpretation Centre at Boyd's Cove and learn about a now-extinct people with a unique language and culture who thrived on the resources of the land and sea.

 (Hotel: Sindbad's Hotel & Suites or similar)

 Days 12 & 13 - Gander/St. John's: begin your journey east along the Trans-Canada Highway towards St. John's.
 Pass through Terra Nova National Park before reaching the shores of Conception Bay.
-Arrive for a two night stay in the provincial capital St. John's with it's colourful houses that rise up from the edge of a sheltered harbour.
-On your free day you may want to watch the sun rise at North America's most easterly point at Cape Spear - and explore local legends and lore during a city tour of the oldest city in North America.
+Arrive for a two night stay in the provincial capital St. John's with its colourful houses that rise up from the edge of a sheltered harbour.
+On your free day you may want to watch the sun rise at North America's most easterly point at Cape Spear National Historic Site - and explore local legends and lore during a city tour of the oldest city in North America.